gobo-eiffel/gobo/tool/gecop/validation/syntax/s7sc/test_instructions_5/Readme.md

 ### Notes

-* Gobo Eiffel and ISE Eiffel (as of 24.05.10.7822 and after) both accept this code.
+* Gobo Eiffel and ISE Eiffel (as of 24.05.10.7822 and after) both accept this code because there was the notion of null instruction in ETL2 (page 234).